-The East Anglian Foundation School (EAFS) sits within the Health Education East of England (HEEoE) and has responsibility for the delivery of Foundation Training in Cambridgeshire, Suffolk, and Norfolk.
-It extends across a wide geographical area including the beautiful Suffolk coastline, rural Norfolk broads, and cities with many amenities and transport links to London.
-It has close undergraduate links with the University of Cambridge School of Clinical Medicine and the University of East Anglia Medical School, and includes two large teaching hospitals in the historic cities of Cambridge and Norwich, a supra-regional cardiothoracic unit in Papworth, and 10 district general hospitals with an excellent and established reputation for postgraduate medical education and training.
-Further information about the EAFS can be found on our website
+We deliver foundation training in Cambridgeshire, Suffolk, Norfolk, East and North Herts and Bedfordshire.
+Our remit extends across a wide geographical area including the beautiful Suffolk coastline, the rural Norfolk broads, and cities with excellent amenities and transport links to London.
+We have close undergraduate links with Cambridge University Medical School and the University of East Anglia Medical School, as well as two large teaching hospitals in the historic cities of Cambridge and Norwich.
+The EAFS delivers training programmes at 10 district general hospitals and a multi-regional unit in Papworth, all of which have an excellent reputation for postgraduate medical education and training.
+Further information about the EAFS can be found on our website.